asyncapi/website/pages/blog/websocket-part1.md

   - AsyncAPI publish and subscribe operations translates to **messages user can send to the API** and **messages user will receive from the API**.
 Depending on API complexity, sometimes you have an API that sends [only one message](https://ik.imagekit.io/ably/s3/xchg_products/async_api_specs/000/000/019/original/weather.yaml).
 You can also have a situation where you can send to the server multiple different messages, and also receive different messages in response.
 This is when you need to use **oneOf** as I did in document for Kraken API.
 - Current AsyncAPI limitation is that you cannot specify that once the user sends (publish) message **ping**, the **pong** message is a reply.
 Look at this [thread](https://github.com/asyncapi/spec/issues/94) to participate in an ongoing discussion about request/reply pattern support in AsyncAPI.
 In the below document, you will notice that for such a use case, I use AsyncAPI specification extensions (**x-response**).

+> **Message to Kraken API developers and technical writers** <br/>
+In case you want to continue the work I started on the AsyncAPI document for Kraken API, feel free to do that.
+I'm happy to help, just let me know.
+Reach me out in our [AsyncAPI Slack workspace](https://www.asyncapi.com/slack-invite/).

 ```yml
 asyncapi: 2.0.0